aliibrahim80/dalilcoin/doc/publishingformalmathematics.md

 * Let *comp* *X* *Y* *Z* *g* *f* be the result of applying **CF** (*U* *X*) to the composition of the metafunctions *g* and *f*.

-We then conjecture this specifies a metafunction and all the usual constructions can be done.
+We then conjecture this specifies a metacategory and all the usual constructions can be done.

 In addition we add three more conjectures: